TosbackCgusBridge-Bot/CGUs-versions/Officemax/Privacy Policy.md

 *   Don't show this again
 *   Privacy Policy

-Select image Product Plans &.
+Select image or upload your own Image upload terms &. conditions IMAGE USAGEOffice Depot reserves the right to monitor all image uploads, and to remove any content you upload if we believe it violates this Statement or our policies.
+Examples of such images include, but are not limited to, images containing sexually explicit content or graphic violence, images containing viruses or other malicious code, or images covered by intellectual property rights not owned by you.
+You will not upload content or take any action on this site that infringes or violates someone else's rights or otherwise violates the law.
+GOVERNING LAWThese Terms constitute the entire understanding of the parties and supersede all prior and contemporaneous written and oral agreements with respect to the subject matter hereof.
+If one or more of the provisions herein shall be held invalid, illegal, or unenforceable in any respect, the validity, legality, and enforcement of the remaining provisions shall not be affected or impaired.
+These Terms are governed by the laws of the State of Florida, USA, without regard to its choice of law provisions.
+The courts of general jurisdiction located within Palm Beach County, Florida, USA, will have exclusive jurisdiction over any and all disputes arising out of, relating to or concerning these Terms.
+The United Nations Convention on Contracts for the International Sale of Goods shall not apply to these provisions.
+Product Plans &.
 Leasing Options Page of There are no items in your cart.
 Previous Next $ Coupon Code: ZIP CODE You have not selected a store or a zipcode yet Your Coupons See all coupons Includes Coupon(s) Qty.
 Product Price Price With Tax item(s) Your Price: Quick View See More Results http://static.www.odcdn.com/images/us/od/lb\_loading.gif od Please enter a quantity true true

 *   Facebook
 *   Tweet